 Size of the Problem

-The size of my problem concept has been developed an used in different ways.
+The size of my problem concept has been developed and used in different ways.
 Social Thinking uses it as a cognitive strategy with a scale they call Size of My Problem and Size of My Reaction.
 Cannon and colleagues use the concept of Big Deal / Little Deal to improve executive functioning.
 You can see a sample lesson plan of their strategy from Unstuck and On Target.
 The goal of any type of cognitive behavioral approach to teaching problem solving.
-It uses teaching about self-assessment to help students self-monitor.
+This is one of the autism meltdown strategies that uses teaching about self-assessment to help students self-monitor.

 Interested in seeing more of the materials themselves?
 Check out this Facebook Live session.

-So, Are you interested in checking out the preview and the product?
+So, Are you interested in checking out the preview and the product filled with autism meltdown strategies?
 Click the picture below and hop over to my TpT store.

 Until next time,